OLUWASEUNFUNMIBEE/LITA-Class-Documentation/README.md

 # LITA-Class-Documentation
+Here is Where My Data Analysis Journey With The Incubator is Documented
 ### Project Title: Data Analysis,Excel Function and SQL Queries
 ### Project Overview
 ### Foundation of data and tools used